 You can also encourage activity on your page by liking and commenting on other local business pages.
 They are likely to reciprocate and Google rewards ‘active’ those pages.

-Properly setting up your Google My Business page and optimising it with the tips above is a free and easy way to generate more quality leads and ultimately increase your bottom line.
+Properly setting up your Google My Business page and optimizing it with the tips above is a free and easy way to generate more quality leads and ultimately increase your bottom line.

 While it’s not a ‘set and forget’ activity, it is a low effort high ROI activity your agency can reap the benefits of.